garcias/comp-chem-lab/README.md

 Run the installation script for cloud9-vnc.

+    $ cloud9-vnc/install.sh

-Get the gamess-built tarball built by your institution or department.
+Get the `gamess-built` tarball built by your institution or department.
+Move it into the `install-gamess` directory.
 Provision with Cloud9file and then install GAMESS with script.
+Once tests are passed, remove repository to save space, if desired.

+    $ cd install-gamess
+    $ ./Cloud9file
+    $ ./install-gamess.sh
+    $ cd ..
+    $ rm -rf install-gamess